coldworld22/Skillbridge/docs/deployment.md

   # docker-compose environment variables.
     ```

+   For production deployments, Docker Compose also loads variables from
+   `backend/.env.production`.
+Copy `backend/.env.production.example` to
+   `backend/.env.production` and fill in production secrets such as database
+   credentials and JWT keys.

    If the frontend and backend are on different subdomains, also set
     `COOKIE_DOMAIN` so the authentication cookie can be shared.
 Example: